sourav-ganguly/project350/README.md

 - [x] Integrate authentication with the application
 - [x] Inherit design and header html from a base template
 - [x] Add comment feature with each question
+- [ ] Make the models basic to full-featured
+- [ ] Finalize all the models